Westbrook scores 34 in return, but Thunder roll past Rockets

 Westbrook scored 18 points in the first half, but the Thunder led 60-48 at the break after shooting 53.8% from the field.
 The Thunder extended their lead throughout the second half.
 Westbrook was subbed out with 7:18 remaining.

-Danilo Gallinari led the Thunder with 23 points and 11 rebounds and Shai Gilgeous-Alexander added 20 points.
+Danilo Gallinari led the Thunder with 23 points and 11 rebounds and Gilgeous-Alexander added 20 points.

-Houston’s James Harden, who entered the night averaging a league-best 38.5 points per game, was held to 17 on 5-for-17 shooting.
+Houston’s James Harden, who entered the night averaging a league-best 38.5 points, was held to 17 on 5-for-17 shooting.

+After the game, Westbrook embraced several Thunder players, then went over and hugged Thunder owner Clay Bennett.
+He acknowledged the crowd one last time before he exiting on the opposite end of the floor from his days as a Thunder player.

+Westbrook was the last remaining player from the team that began playing in Oklahoma City in 2008 after the franchise left Seattle.

 TIP-INS